Nesvilab/FragPipe/docs/tutorial_DIA.md

 ### DIA_SpecLib_Quant
 1. In the Workflow tab, select the 'DIA_SpecLib_Quant' workflow from the dropdown menu and click 'Load'.
 2. Load DIA (and optionally additional DDA) spectral files in mzML or raw format.
 You can use the 'Add folder recursively' button to browse for the unzipped 'speclib-raw' folder, which will load 2 DIA files and 2 DDA files.
-The data type of each file should be automatically detected by FragPipe, check that these assignments are correct.
+The data type of each file will be automatically **guessed** by FragPipe.
+The guess is based on the folder and file name. **Please double check the data type and adjust it if necessary.**

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/DIA-tutorial_SpecLib_Quant_workflow.png)